ICMS-conference/icms-conference.github.io/2024/sessions/session13.md

 While previous studies used robust but relatively slow Evolutionary Algorithms (EA), we reduce the system of nonlinear equations to a system of linear equations by substituting nonlinear functions as variables, then directly solve it quickly to estimate the relative direction and the distance of a pair of rovers.
 Furthermore, we combine our proposed method with the least-squares method to estimate the relative positions of more than two rovers and correct the errors.
 The results of the experiments are shown.

+#### Cylindrical Algebraic Decomposition in Macaulay2
+#### [Corin Lee](https://people.bath.ac.uk/cel34/) (University of Bath, UK)

+We are presenting the first implementation of Cylindrical Algebraic Decomposition (CAD) in Macaulay2, which is the algorithm (and the namesake algebraic object) that can be used to solve real quantifier elimination problems.
+Our implementation generates an open CAD for a given set of real polynomial expressions with rational coefficients.
+We are using the relatively newly justified projection/lifting scheme due to Lazard.
+Moreover, a new heuristic for variable ordering is considered.
+This work is joint with Tereso del Río and Hamid Rahkooy.

 #### Local duality in multi-parameter persistent homology
 #### [Fabian Lenzen](mailto:fabian.lenzen@tu-berlin.de) (TU Berlin, Germany)